-Comparing the previous map from the 2011 joint plan (Map 3) the new Future Land Use map prepared for this update (Map 2) illustrates the changes that have been made.
-The changes are discussed in greater detail below.
+The new Future Land Use map prepared for this update (Map 2 on page 31) illustrates the changes that have been made from the 2011 joint plan's Future Land Use Map (Map 4 on page 78).
+The changes are discussed in detail below.